essembeh/AirvantageFS/README.md

  - the path of the folder to monitor.

+Example

     $ java -jar afs.jar <device-serial> <password> <path-to-root-folder>

-Exemple with Eclo demo
+Example with Eclo demo
 ----------------------

+Start the daemon

     $ java -jar afs.jar SEB-TEST-ECLO 123456 /home/seb/eclo

-You can update the temperature of a greenhouse with
+To update the temperature, simple write the new value in the corresponding file

     echo -n "20.5" > /home/seb/eclo/greenhouse/data/temperature

-The daemon should log something like
+The daemon will log something like

     ENTRY_MODIFY: eclo/greenhouse/data eclo/greenhouse/data/temperature
     Push --> greenhouse.data.temperature: 20.5